Improving Developer Productivity with DevSpace

 The team at Loft has built several tools to help with developer productivity, but the best-known tool we’ve made is DevSpace.
 DevSpace is a free and open source tool that allows developers who are building apps that run in Kubernetes clusters to be more efficient.
 I thought it would be interesting to look at the different ways DevSpace can help with productivity in light of the SPACE framework.

 If you’re not familiar with DevSpace, we have a great introduction in the docs, including a quickstart.
-But I’ll give you some of the TL;DR here too.
-With DevSpace, you can develop against a local Kubernetes cluster or one running in your cloud provider.
+In another one of my articles, you can learn more about DevSpace as a great Docker Compose alternative for Kubernetes.
+But I’ll give you some of the TL;DR here too: With DevSpace, you can develop against a local Kubernetes cluster or one running in your cloud provider.
 Instead of rebuilding your container after every change made, DevSpace hot reloads your code in the container that’s already running.
 In the case of an app written in Go, for example, DevSpace can compile the binary and ship it to the already running container instead of going through a new container build process every time you want to see how your updated code works.
 There are other advantages to developing with DevSpace, too, like defining your development workflow in code.

 Let’s take a look at how the features of DevSpace fit into the SPACE framework.